gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

-    increased capital-intensity of science, so that the typical context of discovery is no longer the scientist with his [sic] test-tube, but a large lab with division of labour on an industrial scale...
+    increased capital-intensity of science, so that the typical context of discovery is no longer the scientist with his [sic] test-tube, but a large lab with division of labour on an industrial scale…
   </p>
   <p>
     Just as this new system was becoming dominant, by a cruel accident of fate a third element has intruded: stasis.
-The social subsystem of science whereby it reproduces itself, namely the training and certification of postgraduates, depends on the possibility of recruitment of at least a significant minority...
-[W]hen...that prospect vanishes, recruitment stalls, and the existing corps of researchers is squeezed, many pathologies inevitably ensue.
+The social subsystem of science whereby it reproduces itself, namely the training and certification of postgraduates, depends on the possibility of recruitment of at least a significant minority… [W]hen…that prospect vanishes, recruitment stalls, and the existing corps of researchers is squeezed, many pathologies inevitably ensue.
 The obvious one is the proletarianisation of research work.
-Recruits (and teachers) face the prospect of a lifetime sequence of short-term jobs on contracts...Maintaining the lofty ideals of independence and integrity becomes increasingly difficult.
+Recruits (and teachers) face the prospect of a lifetime sequence of short-term jobs on contracts…Maintaining the lofty ideals of independence and integrity becomes increasingly difficult.
   </p>
 </blockquote>
 <p>
-  "...all communities...have become so large that personal acquaintance no longer dominates..."  "...the typical context of discovery is no longer the scientist with his [sic] test-tube, but a...division of labour on an industrial scale..."
-Maybe that's what we're really rebelling against: not the lack of reproducibility, or our inability to re-use our colleagues' data, but the loss of community.
+  "…all communities…have become so large that personal acquaintance no longer dominates…"  "…the typical context of discovery is no longer the scientist with his [sic] test-tube, but a…division of labour on an industrial scale…"  Maybe that's what we're really rebelling against: not the lack of reproducibility, or our inability to re-use our colleagues' data, but the loss of community.
 Maybe the fact that the same people show up over and